Rahm Emanuel Won’t Seek Re-Election As Chicago Mayor

 Timing his announcement the week the Jason Van Dyke murder trial begins certainly draws attention to Emanuel, who drew criticism for his original handling of the incident when police officer Van Dyke shot Laquan McDonald 16 times in 2014.

-It was the darkest time of Emanuel’s time on office, with a federal civil rights investigation launched into the Police Department and the mayor’s office accused of a cover-up which led to calls for the mayor’s resignation as his approval ratings plummeted.
+It was the darkest time of Emanuel’s time in office, with a federal civil rights investigation launched into the police department and the mayor’s office accused of a cover-up which led to calls for the mayor’s resignation as his approval ratings plummeted.

 Mayor Rahm Emanuel won’t run for re-election, he just announced, with his wife at his side pic.twitter.com/z0b5asbth3